polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 If __[version_1]__ is lower than __[version_2]__ the endpoint will return -1.
 If the versions are the same the endpoint will return 0, if __[version_1]__ is higher it will return 1.

-**Notice** - This endpoint is considered obsolete and might be removed in future versions of Magic.
+This endpoint is considered obsolete and might be removed in future versions of Magic.

-**Notice** - This endpoint is not intended for you to consume in your own code.
+This endpoint is not intended for you to consume in your own code.

 ## CRUD related endpoints